K-P-creator/blockfrost-cpp/readme.md

 ## License

 This project is open source.
-Please check the license file for more details.
+Liscense will be added soon